Plant DetailShow Menu

 Description

-Sky-blue (or bog) sage is an open, upright, spreading species of Salvia, sometimes listed as a half-hardy annual, native to Brazil and northern Argentina.
-The genus name Salvia is derived from the Latin term salveo, which means ‘be well’ and refers to the plant's medicinal properties.
+Bog sage is an open, upright, spreading species of sage, sometimes listed as a half-hardy annual, native to Brazil and northern Argentina.
 It is a member of the Lamiaceae (mint) family and grows 4 to 5 feet in height and 4 to 8 feet in width.
+The species epithet is Lating and means “of boggy or wet areas.”

-Use this sage in a mass planting in riparian or naturalized areas.
+Use this sage in a mass planting in riparian, rain garden or naturalized areas.
 It is also a wonderful addition to a butterfly, cottage, or pollinator garden.
 It is best planted at the back of the border as it could benefit from staking or mixing with other plants to hold it upright.

 Insects, Diseases, and Other Plant Problems: No significant insect or disease problems.
 However, it may become weedy in wet soils, spreading underground by rhizomes.